digihunch/orthweb/README.md

 3. The S3 bucket has server side encryption.
 The traffic in transit between S3 bucket and Orthanc application is encrypted as well.
 The S3 endpoint is not open to public.
 4. The password for database are generated dynamically and stored in AWS Secret Manager in AWS.
 The EC2 instance is granted access to the secret, which allows the cloud-init script to fetch the secret and launch container with it.
 5. The demo-purpose self-signed X509 certificate is dynamically generated using openssl11 during bootstrapping, in compliance with [Mac requirement](https://support.apple.com/en-us/HT210176).
+6. Secret Manager and S3 have their respective VPC interface endpoint in each subnet.
+Traffic to and from Secret Manager and S3 travels via end points.
+7. Secret Manager and S3 have resource-based IAM role to restrict access.

 The handling of secret at some points of configurations has room for improvement.
 1. Database password is generated at Terraform client and then sent to deployment server to create PostgreSQL.
 The generated password is also stored in state file of Terraform.
 To overcome this, we need a) Terraform tells AWS secrets manager to generate a password; and b) it tells other AWS service to resolve the newly created secret.
 As of May 2021, a) is doable but b) isn't due to a limitation with Terraform